sc-ventures/cloudbreak-documentation/docs/external-ldap.md

 ## Registering an Authentication Source

-You can register an existing LDAP with Cloudbreak and use it for one or more clusters.
+You can register an existing LDAP with Cloudbreak and use it for multiple clusters.

 <div class="danger">
     <p class="first admonition-title">Important</p>